IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ## TE Path Setup and Update

-This version of the draft assumes that TE path setup and update at the MPI could be done using the generic TE tunnel YANG data model, defined in {{!I-D.ietf-teas-yang-te}}, with packet technology-specific augmentations, described in {{packet-yang}}.
+This document assumes that TE path setup and update at the MPI could be done using the generic TE tunnel YANG data model, defined in {{!I-D.ietf-teas-yang-te}}, with packet technology-specific augmentations, described in {{packet-yang}}.